You've probably heard of solution selling — it might even be your strategy of choice.

-But solution selling definitely hasn’t lost all relevance.
-First, it’s still possible to reveal problems buyers don’t know they have.
-In fact, that’s the concept Adamson, Dixon, and Toman preach in The Challenger Sale.
+But that's not to say that solution selling has lost all relevance.
+It’s always possible to reveal problems buyers don’t know they have.

-Salespeople who follow this model look for customers with emerging needs or are in flux who can make decisions quickly.
-For example, a rep might target a company with a brand-new CEO who’s looking to make her mark.
+Salespeople who follow this model look for customers with emerging needs or who are in flux who can make decisions quickly.
+For example, a rep might target a company with a brand-new CEO who’s looking to make their mark.

 "Since they’re already reexamining the status quo, these customers are looking for insights and are naturally more receptive to the disruptive ideas that star performers bring to the table," the authors write.

 They give an example of a top business services salesperson who walked into an hour-long RFP presentation with several executives.

 "Because we have only 60 minutes together, I’m going to let you read that on your own," the rep said.
 "I’d like to use our time to walk you through the three things we believe should have been in the RFP but weren’t, and to explain why they matter so much."

 The executive team dismissed the other two vendors and began the RFP process from scratch.

 Is this solution selling?
 In this example, the salesperson didn’t conform to his prospect’s needs — he redefined them.
 Nonetheless, the focus on needs and solutions is still there.
 I’d say this is an updated form of solution selling.